amida-tech/indaba-client/README.md

 ### Indaba Versioning

 Legacy - version of Indaba that Amida bought.
-Old - front- and back-ends built by NTR
+New - front- and back-ends built by NTR
-New - This version currently being built.
+Best - This version currently being built.
 In semantic versioning,
       we are working on `version 0.1.0`.